Report of the Chief Legal and Democratic Officer

 the validity of the call-in be accepted; and

-the Committee is not concerned and accepts the decision made by the Cabinet Member – Locality Services in relation to the Proposed Temporary Traffic Regulation Order – Angers Lane, Melling – One-Way.
+the Committee is not concerned and accepts the decision made by the Cabinet Member – Planning and Building Control in relation to the Revised Recreation Pressure Information Note – Draft for Consultation and Development Management Purposes.